 Founder & Managing Attorney

-Lauren Eagan is the Founder and Managing Attorney at Eagan Immigration.
-Ms. Eagan’s practice encompasses all areas of immigration law, with a special focus on obtaining permanent residence (green cards) for foreign spouses of U.S. citizens – even in the most complex cases.
-She is fluent in Spanish and has worked with individuals and companies from more than 30 different countries.
+Lauren Eagan is the Founder and CEO of Eagan Immigration.
+Ms. Eagan’s practice encompasses all areas of immigration law, but her primary focus is finding solutions in cases other attorneys have deemed hopeless.
+In even the most difficult cases, she uses a combination of creativity and strategy to find solutions others thought were impossible, helping hundreds of undocumented immigrants obtain legal status.
+She is fluent in Spanish and has worked with individuals from more than 30 different countries.

-Ms. Eagan also has extensive experience representing the vulnerable populations, including asylum-seekers, refugees, victims of violent crimes, and survivors of domestic violence.
-Ms. Eagan has represented asylum seekers from around the world, including Central America, the former Soviet Union, and the Middle East.
-She has litigated cutting-edge asylum claims based on gender-motivated violence, LGBT status, and gang violence, among many others.
-Ms. Eagan has extensive experience in Violence Against Women Act cases and U visas, and she feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.
+Ms. Eagan also has extensive experience representing the vulnerable populations, including victims of domestic violence, individuals who have been mistreated at work, victims of violent crime, and asylum-seekers.
+She has extensive experience in Violence Against Women Act cases, T visas for victims of trafficking, and U visas for victims of violent crimes.
+Ms. Eagan has litigated cutting-edge asylum claims based on gender-motivated violence, LGBT status, and gang violence, among many others.
+She feels fortunate to have been of service to many individuals and families who have thrived after facing terrifying and violent situations.

 Education and Licenses